-In September 2014, CMS began an annual, public release of data on physicians' and teaching hospitals' financial relationships with manufacturers and certain other entities under a program known as Open Payments.
+In September 2014, the Centers for Medicare & Medicaid Services began an annual, public release of data on physicians' and teaching hospitals' financial relationships with manufacturers and certain other entities under a program known as Open Payments.
 The program was stipulated by a physician “sunshine law” passed as part of the health care reform law.
 The aim of Open Payments is to ensure greater transparency about health care providers’ financial interests.

 Physicians and hospitals have no data-collection responsibility.
 However, providers will be able to review and, as needed, correct their information before its public release.

 Data Review Timeline

 - Jan.
 1–Dec.
 31: Data collection by applicable manufacturers and group purchasing organizations (GPOs)

 - Feb.
 1–March 31: Payment data submitted by applicable manufacturers and GPOs